markey/demomaker/README.md

 These are stubs for wiring into a proper Exporter UI and eventual WebCodecs/MediaRecorder paths.

 ## Browser Support
-- Modern Chromium/Firefox with WebGL2 enabled.
-High‑DPI and post effects scale with DPR and preview size.
+- Electron (Chromium) with WebGL2 enabled.
+High‑DPI and post effects scale with DPR and window size.

 ## Troubleshooting
-- Black screen: Check WebGL2 support `chrome://gpu` or browser flags, ensure a GPU is available.
+- Black screen: Ensure your GPU supports WebGL2.
+In Electron dev mode, open DevTools (View → Toggle Developer Tools) and check console for WebGL context errors.
 - Type errors: Run `npm run typecheck` for details.
 - Performance: Reduce window size; bloom is active by default in the project JSON.